simplex-chat/simplex-chat/blog/20240704-future-of-privacy-enforcing-privacy-standards.md

 This legislation should:
 1. Establish non-negotiable provider duties for protecting user privacy, with hefty fines and consequences for service operators who do not comply.
 2. Prevent providers from circumventing these duties through user consent clauses &mdash; it should be legally prohibited to ask for a consent to share user data or to use it for anything other than providing a service.
 3. Prevent providers from asking for any more personal information from the users than technically necessary and legally required.
-E.g., asking for a phone number as a condition of access to a service should be made illegal in most cases &mdash; it does not provide a sufficient security, exposes users private information and allows simple aggregation of users' data across multiple services.
+For example, asking for a phone number as a condition of access to a service should be made illegal in most cases &mdash; it does not provide a sufficient security, exposes users' private information and allows simple aggregation of users' data across multiple services.
 4. Create a strong legal framework that cannot be resisted or modified

 By codifying these principles into law, we can establish a strong technological framework that is built to create more value for end users, while protecting their privacy against data exploitation, criminal use and identity theft.
 We will continue the fight against illogical legislative proposals designed to normalize mass surveillance, but our efforts should equally gear towards creating and supporting new models and technological foundations that bring us far closer to the reality we urgently need.